 No requirements shall apply if Navailable=0.

-Editor Note: FFS requirements if concurrent measurement gaps are configured.

 UE is only required to perform UE Rx-Tx time difference on TRS within the active DL BWP.
 When UE is configured to perform UE Rx-Tx time difference measurement based on TRS, the requirements apply provided that the SCS of the TRS is same as that of the active BWP on PCell.